peteroupc/peteroupc.github.io/random.md

 - must consist of data which meets the quality requirement described earlier, which ultimately derives from one or more nondeterministic sources, and no part of which may be the PRNG's own output (such data may be mixed with other arbitrary data as long as the result is no less cost-prohibitive to predict), and
 - must be at least the same size as the PRNG's _state length_.

-The RNG should be reseeded from time to time (using a newly generated _unpredictable seed_) to help ensure the unpredictability of the output.
+The RNG should be reseeded from time to time (using a newly generated _unpredictable seed_) to help ensure the unguessability of the output.
 If the implementation reseeds, it must do so before it generates more than 2<sup>67</sup> bits without reseeding and should do so before it generates more than 2<sup>32</sup> bits without reseeding.

 <a id=Examples></a>
 ### Examples